KINSHIP CAREGIVERS/GRANDPARENTS RAISING GRANDCHILDREN/CUSTODIAL RELATIVES

 - The child has suffered abuse because of the parents’ actions or failure to act;

 - The parent seriously injured or attempted to seriously injure another of his/her children; or

 - The parent was convicted in court of a sexual assault that resulted in the child’s conception.

 If only one parent’s rights are terminated, the other parent will become the child’s sole parent and legal guardian.
 If both parents’ rights are terminated, a grandparent, relative, or someone else will be appointed as guardian.
 A person applying as the child’s guardian may be appointed at the same time that the parents’ rights are terminated.

 TO GET APPOINTED AS GUARDIAN: The probate court will ask DCF to conduct an investigation to determine the physical, mental, social, and financial conditions of the parents and the grandparents or relatives applying for guardianship.
 If the court grants guardianship, it will issue a written decree removing the parents as guardians and appointing the applicant as guardian in their place.
 It may also grant visitation rights to one or both parents or to other family members.
 Guardianship remains in effect until one or both parents apply to have their guardianship rights reinstated, until the guardian resigns or is removed, or until the child turns 18, when he/she is considered to be an adult.

 CO-GUARDIANS: A grandparent or

-child has only one parent.
-Being a co-guardian
+has only one parent.
+Being a co-guardian means sharing

-As with guardianship, the probate court will grant
+the probate court will grant co-guardianship after a

 ADOPTING A GRANDCHILD OR OTHER RELATIVE